Designorate

 2) FMEA Probability of Occurrence

 Add the probability factor, which represents how many times this failure is likely to happen.
 Again, the common scale is from 1-10, where 1 means that the fault is not likely to happen and 10 means that there is a high probability to occur.
-In this case, the probability will be 3 as it is assumed that is a lower number of accidents that may occur and requires an immediate release to the seat built.
+In this case, the probability will be 3 as it is assumed that there is a lower number of accidents that may occur and require an immediate release to the seat belt.

 Failure Modes and Effects Analysis